Domestic abuse tenants guide - how we can help

 We are committed to tackling domestic abuse, and we will take action, where appropriate, against perpetrators of domestic abuse

-We will take a victim centred non judgement approach to dealing with cases of domestic abuse
+We will take a victim focused approach when working with domestic abuse

-We will treat domestic abuse cases with priority and confidentiality.
-The exception to this is where we have a duty to share information by law, or in child protection circumstances
+We will treat domestic abuse cases with priority and confidentiality, unless we have a duty to share information by law, or in child protection circumstances

-Where appropriate we will offer support for perpetrators of domestic abuse to control their behaviour and prevent reoccurrence.
+Where appropriate we will offer support for perpetrators of domestic abuse to change their behaviour

 We will offer additional security to victims of domestic abuse and these works where possible will be completed the same day